angela1C/Programming-and-Scripting-Project/README.md

    3. petal length in cm
    4. petal width in cm
    5. class:
-      -- Iris Setosa
+      - Iris Setosa
-      -- Iris Versicolour
+      - Iris Versicolor
-      -- Iris Virginica
+      - Iris Virginica

-According to the [pandas.pydata.org website](https://pandas.pydata.org/index.html),`pandas` is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
+According to the [pandas.pydata.org website](https://pandas.pydata.org/index.html),the python `pandas` library is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.

-The python `pandas` library is designed for working with tabular or heteogenous data - data that is in a tabular format containing an ordered collection of columns and each column can have a different value type.
+The python `pandas` library is designed for working with tabular or heteogenous data - data that is in a tabular format containing an ordered collection of columns where each column can have a different value type.
 Python `pandas` library is therefore ideal for exploring a structured tabular dataset such as Iris which contains several numerical columns and one string categorical column.

 The `pandas` library has several functions for reading tabular data into a python script.
 Data can be imported as a `DataFrame` object.
 According to the [pandas docs -DataFrame](http://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html#pandas.DataFrame)
 >A `DataFrame` is a two-dimensional size-mutable, potentially heterogeneous tabular data structure with labeled axes (rows and columns).
 Arithmetic operations align on both row and column labels.
 Can be thought of as a dict-like container for Series objects.

 When a pandas `DataFrame`  object is created, it has many attributes and methods available to it.
-The list of pandas.DataFrame attributes and methods is available at (http://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html#pandas.DataFrame).
+The list of pandas.DataFrame attributes and methods is available at[pandas.DataFrame](http://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html#pandas.DataFrame).

 The pandas `read_csv`function loads delimited data from a file, URL or file-like object using a comma as the default delimiter and  creates a DataFrame.

-The Iris data set can be read in directly from the url https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data or alternatively it can be saved locally and read in fby specifiying the file path.
+The Iris data set can be read in directly from the url[https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data] (https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data)or alternatively it can be saved locally and read in fby specifiying the file path.
 In the script I will download the csv file into python as part of the script.
 However, I haved also saved the csv file containing the Iris data set into this project's repository for convenience.

-`pandas.read_csv` performs type inference because the column data types are not part of the data format.
+The `pandas.read_csv` function performs type inference because the column data types are not part of the data format.
 Therefore you do not need to specify the data format of each column.
 The data types for each column will be inferred by the `read_csv` function.

 A pandas `DataFrame` represents a rectangular table of data containing an ordered collection of columns and each column can have a different value type.
 A `DataFrame` has both a row and a column index.
 When csv data is imported into python using `pandas.read_csv` function, an index is added to the `DataFrame` by default if none is provided.
 This is a range of numbers beginning at 0 for the first observation.

 The csv file can be inspected on the command line using the `cat` command which prints the raw contents of the file to the screen or the `head` command  which prints just the first 10 rows to the screen.
 The file has 4 numerical columns and 1 descriptive string column.